spiral/docs/docs/en/filters/filter.md

 ```

 > **Note**
-> The most common source is `data` (points to PSR-7 - parsed body), you can use this data to fetch values from incoming
+> The most common source is `data` (points to PSR-7 - the parsed body), you can use this data to fetch values from the incoming
 > JSON payloads.

 ### Dot Notation

-The data **origin** can be specified using dot notation pointing to some nested structure.
+The data **origin** can be specified using the dot notation pointing to some nested structure.

 Via attributes: